 For a carryforward.
-If a corporation carries forward its NOL, it enters the carryforward on Schedule K (Form 1120), line 12.
-It also enters the deduction for the carryover (but not to exceed the corporation's taxable income after special deductions) on line 29(a) of Form 1120 or line 25(a) of Form 1120-A.
+If a corporation carries forward its NOL, it enters the carryover on Schedule K (Form 1120), line 12.
+It also enters the deduction for the carryover (but not more than the corporation's taxable income after special deductions) on line 29(a) of Form 1120 or line 25(a) of Form 1120-A.